 Chicken is incredibly high in protein, and choosing organic over conventionally raised birds reduces your exposure to potentially harmful hormones and antibiotics.
 Chickens fed an organic diet are allowed to grow naturally and aren't given any health-compromising substances.
 As a result, the people eating them aren't exposed either.

 High-quality yogurts are rich in protein and simply made and contain just a few familiar ingredients.
 Greek yogurt is a healthier choice than conventional varieties because the straining method used to make it results in a thicker texture and higher protein content than conventional yogurt.

 Greek and Icelandic yogurt offer calcium to support bone health, along with probiotic bacteria that feed our "good" gut microbes to keep us healthy.
 Read labels to find products touting "live, active culture," and shy away from yogurt with lots of added sugar (none is best).
 Yogurt is great for refueling after a workout because protein can help heal and build muscle after exercise.
-Whip up this two-ingredient smoothie when you get home from the gym or yoga studio.

 12. Organic cottage cheese

 This dairy food with the curdy texture fell out of favor after its heyday as a diet food several decades back.
 But cottage cheese is making a comeback—and for good reason.
 It's an impressive source of clean protein as well as calcium for bone and teeth health.
 It's made with just a few wholesome ingredients and is low in sugar, unlike a lot of flavored yogurts.
 Seek out cultured varieties to get health-promoting probiotics with your protein, and start your day off right with these gluten-free protein pancakes.